OpenNebula/docs/source/deployment/vmware_infrastructure_setup/datastore_setup.rst

 The vCenter datastore allows the representation in OpenNebula of VMDK images available in vCenter datastores.
 It is a persistent only datastore, meaning that VMDK images are not cloned automatically by OpenNebula when a VM is instantiated. vCenter handles the VMDK image copies, so no system datastore is needed in OpenNebula, and only vCenter image datastores are allowed.

 No system datastore is needed since the vCenter support in OpenNebula does not rely on transfer managers to copy VMDK images, but rather this is delegated to vCenter.
-When a VM Template is instantiated, vCenter performs the VMDK copies, and deletes them after the VM ends its lifecycle.
+When a VM Template is instantiated, vCenter performs the VMDK copies, and deletes them after the VM ends its life-cycle.
 The OpenNebula vCenter datastore is a purely persistent images datastore to allow for VMDK cloning and enable disk attach/detach on running VMs.

 The vCenter datastore in OpenNebula is tied to a vCenter OpenNebula host in the sense that all operations to be performed in the datastore are going to be performed through the vCenter instance associated to the OpenNebula host, which happens to hold the needed credentials to access the vCenter instance.